Aliases for EIF3CL Gene

 The protein encoded by this gene is a core subunit of the eukaryotic translation initiation factor 3 (eIF3) complex.
 The encoded protein is nearly identical to another protein, eIF3c, from a related gene.
 The eIF3 complex binds the 40S ribosome and mRNAs to enable translation initiation.
 Several transcript variants encoding the same protein have been found for this gene. [provided by RefSeq, Dec 2015]

 GeneCards Summary for EIF3CL Gene

-EIF3CL (Eukaryotic Translation Initiation Factor 3 Subunit C-Like) is a Protein Coding gene.
-Among its related pathways are Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S and Viral mRNA Translation.
+EIF3CL (Eukaryotic Translation Initiation Factor 3 Subunit C Like) is a Protein Coding gene.
+Among its related pathways are Viral mRNA Translation and Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S.
 GO annotations related to this gene include translation initiation factor activity and translation initiation factor binding.
 An important paralog of this gene is EIF3C.

 UniProtKB/Swiss-Prot for EIF3CL Gene